 The doors are also designed to come off easily.
 They lift off the hinges when the door is open, and there’s enough room to stow them in the cargo area of the Wrangler.
 Many enthusiasts enjoy running off-road, or even on highways and in town, with the doors off.

 Understandably, that comes with some concerns.
 Can driving a Wrangler with the doors off be safe, especially when driving at higher speeds on paved roads?

-According to a Jeep Wrangler forum, Jeep vehicles are designed to be safe without the doors.
+forum, Jeep vehicles are designed to be safe without the doors.
 But, you still need to take a few precautions to make sure it’s legal and safe to drive.

 The side mirrors are part of the doors, so taking off the doors also means taking off the mirrors.
 In some states, driving without at least one mirror on the driver's side is illegal.
 In states where it's legal, it's still safer to have mirrors.